Practice with a purpose, what you learn in training, from the skill level you’re at, with the time and ammo you have.

-The HandgunDrills.com drill list has a very powerful filter and will help you save hours looking for drills with specific attributes or from specific designers.
+The HandgunDrills.com drill list has a very powerful filter that helps you save hours looking for drills with specific attributes or from a specific Trainer.
+This same information is also presented on the Drill Index cards found in the front of the book.

 - Find all drills by a specific designer (Trainer).